Skip to main content

 Our Advisory Team

-The Listening Place is a volunteer based service: it has been set up with a wide range of on-going professional support and advice.
+The Listening Place is a volunteer-led service, but it has access to a wide range of professional support and advice.

 Dr Gwen Adshead

-Dr Gwen Adshead is consultant forensic psychiatrist and psychotherapist at Broadmoor Hospital where she has worked intermittently for nearly 30 years.
-She has also been a visiting professor of Psychiatry at Yale school of Law and Psychiatry in 2013 and at Gresham College between 2014 and 2017.
-Gwen qualified in medicine in 1983 and was elected member of the Royal College of Psychiatrists in 1987 before being made a Fellow of the Royal College of Psychiatrists in 2005.
-She has a Masters’ Degree in Medical Law & Ethics, is a qualified member of the Institute of Group Analysis and holds a Master’s Degree in Mindfulness based Cognitive therapy.
+Dr Gwen Adshead is consultant forensic psychiatrist and psychotherapist at Broadmoor Hospital, where she has worked intermittently for nearly 30 years.
+Gwen qualified in medicine in 1983 and was elected member of the Royal College of Psychiatrists in 1987 before being made a fellow of the Royal College of Psychiatrists in 2005.
+She was a visiting professor of psychiatry at Yale School of Law and Psychiatry in 2013 and at Gresham College between 2014 and 2017.
+She has a master’s degree in medical law and ethics, is a qualified member of the Institute of Group Analysis and holds a master’s degree in mindfulness-based cognitive therapy.
+She holds two honorary doctorates from St George’s Hospital Medical School and was awarded the President Medal in 2013 for her work on ethical issues in mental health.

 Dr Chloe Beale

-Dr Chloe Beale is Consultant Liaison Psychiatrist at Homerton University Hospital and Suicide Prevention Lead for East London NHS Foundation Trust.
-She is also Honorary Senior Clinical Lecturer at Queen Mary University of London.
-She holds a Master’s Degree in medical law and has a particular interest in mental capacity and legal and ethical aspects of suicide, a subject on which she speaks frequently to a variety of agencies.
+Dr Chloe Beale is a consultant liaison psychiatrist at Homerton University Hospital and honorary senior clinical lecturer at Queen Mary University of London.
+She is also former suicide prevention lead for East London NHS Foundation Trust.
+She holds a master’s degree in medical law and has a particular interest in mental capacity and the legal and ethical aspects of suicide.

-Chloe advocates for a pragmatic and open approach to suicide risk and takes any opportunity to challenge risk-averse, stigmatising and defensive culture within mental health services.
+Chloe advocates for a pragmatic and open approach to suicide risk and challenges risk-averse, stigmatising and defensive cultures in mental health services.
 She is a great believer in the vital role of the third sector in supporting people who are suicidal.
-Chloe is interested in collaborative working between psychiatry and other medical specialties and mental health training and education for non-mental health professionals.

 Dr Susan Cottam

-Susan is a Clinical Psychologist employed by the Tavistock and Portman NHS Foundation Trust since 2011.
+Susan is a clinical psychologist who has been employed by the Tavistock and Portman NHS Foundation Trust since 2011.
 She works at Camden MOSAIC CAMHS, a community service for children with autism and other neurodevelopmental conditions.

-Her clinical role involves supporting parents, families and children in the ongoing task of adjustment to neurodisability, and supporting the skills development required to live with neurodisability.
-She is interested in parenting, the development of the attachment process between parents and children, the parent couple relationship and the way in which parents adapt to the experience of grief and loss.
-She has a special interest in supporting the management of behaviours of concern and sleep to improve child and family wellbeing.
-Susan has published research in peer reviewed journals on parenting training programmes, positive behaviour support and also the subjective experience of hearing voices.
+Her clinical role involves supporting parents, families, and children adjusting to neurodisability, and supporting the skills development required to live with neurodisability.
+She is interested in parenting, the development of the attachment process between parents and children, the parent-couple relationship, and the way parents adapt to grief and loss.
+She has published research in peer-reviewed journals on parenting training programmes, positive behaviour support, and the subjective experience of hearing voices.

-Susan volunteered as a Samaritan for several years in the run up to professional qualification and is committed to supporting those who feel suicidal or hopeless.
+Susan was a Samaritan for several years before qualifying as a psychologist and is committed to supporting those who feel suicidal or hopeless.

-She now works independently focusing on her three passions – strategic advice to ambitious, growing businesses, liberating these businesses from the fetters of red tape and “Head of Parties and Fun” at The Lexi Cinema, a social enterprise, digital, boutique cinema in North London covenanting 100% of its profits to a charity in South Africa called The Sustainability Institute Trust.
-She holds a number of appointments, including non-executive, mentoring and advisory roles in growth businesses.
+She now works independently, focusing on providing strategic advice to ambitious, growing businesses and liberating them from red tape.
+Teresa is also ‘Head of Parties and Fun’ at The Lexi Cinema, a digital, boutique cinema in North London that covenants 100% of its profits to a charity in South Africa called The Sustainability Institute Trust.

-Teresa was awarded a DBE in the 2020 New Year’s Honours List for services to Small Businesses, a CBE in the 2007 New Year’s Honours List for public service and an OBE in the 1997 New Year’s Honours List for services to better regulation and the small firms sector.
+Teresa was made a DBE in the 2020 New Year’s Honours List for services to small businesses, a CBE in the 2007 New Year’s Honours List for public service, and an OBE in the 1997 New Year’s Honours List for services to the small-firms sector

 Richard Spence

 Richard Spence is a psychotherapist in private practice.
-He works with people facing challenges including anxiety, depression, low self-esteem, addiction, bullying, bereavement, trauma and chronic suicidality.
-He holds a Masters degree and Clinical Diploma in Gestalt Psychotherapy.
+He works with people facing challenges such as anxiety, depression, low self-esteem, addiction, bullying, bereavement, trauma and chronic suicidality.
+He holds a master’s degree and clinical diploma in Gestalt psychotherapy.

-Richard was the first Chair of Trustees and a Trustee for the Listening Place for six years.
-He was a Samaritan for fifteen years and a co-director of Central London Samaritans.
-As well as being a psychotherapist, he works globally as an Executive and Team Coach and supervisor; previously he had a long creative career as a BAFTA-winning film and television director in the UK and USA.
+Richard was the first chair of trustees and a trustee for The Listening Place for six years.
+He was a Samaritan for 15 years and a co-director of Central London Samaritans, and is now a trustee for auto-immune charity The Wren Project.
+In addition to psychotherapy, he works globally as an executive and team coach and supervisor.
+Previously, he had a long career as a BAFTA-winning film and television director in the UK and the US.

-Suzanne Thomas is an Ericksonian Hypnotherapist and Counsellor.
-She has practised as such since 1986 when she qualified with honours from The UK Training College for Hypnotherapy and Counselling.
-Being a Samaritans volunteer was the catalyst for a career change.
+Suzanne Thomas is an Ericksonian hypnotherapist and counsellor.
+She has practised as such since 1986 when she qualified with honours from the UK Training College for Hypnotherapy and Counselling.

 Dr Sam Thompson

 Sam came to clinical practice following a career in the policy and academic worlds.
-After a PhD in social psychology he worked for a prominent think-tank, leading projects for various government departments and publishing widely on the psychology and politics of happiness.
-He also held the posts of Senior Lecturer in positive psychology at the University of East London, and Senior Research Fellow in public mental health at the University of Liverpool.
-During this period Sam volunteered at Central London Samaritans, holding various supervisory and training roles.
-He was amongst the first Samaritans volunteers to facilitate support groups for people bereaved by suicide, for the Facing the Future project.
+After a PhD in social psychology, he worked for a prominent think-tank, leading projects for various government departments and publishing widely on the psychology and politics of happiness.
+He also held the posts of senior lecturer in positive psychology at the University of East London, and senior research fellow in public mental health at the University of Liverpool.
+During this period, Sam volunteered at Central London Samaritans, holding various supervisory and training roles.
+He was among the first Samaritans to facilitate support groups for people bereaved by suicide, for the Facing the Future project.

 Professor Peter Tyrer